pulumi/docs/pulumi-hugo/themes/default/content/learn/embedding-pulumi/getting-started/index.md

 description: |
     Set up your local system to start building a working example of the Automation API.
-meta_desc: |
-    Set up your local system to start building a working example of the Automation API.
+meta_desc: Learn how to set up your local system to start building a working example of the Pulumi Automation API in this tutorial.
 index: 0
 estimated_time: 5
 meta_image: meta.png